ArcadeHustle/WatermelonPapriumDump/README.md

 You can read the chip in place on the cart without removing it by using a pogo reader. https://www.ebay.com/itm/324696874863

-## Useful tools
+## Useful information & tools
 The standard tool for voltage glitching is the [Chip Whisperer](https://store.newae.com/side-channel-glitching-starter-pack-level-1/), STM32 is a default target in the ["level 1" kit](https://www.mouser.com/new/newae-technology/newae-chipwhisperer-lite-l1-kit), so this seems like a natural fit for anyone wanting to play along:<br>

 Before the ChipWisperer came along you often saw [FeelTech FY3200S](https://www.ebay.com/itm/402781810775) used in academic papers about voltage glitching STM32 MCUs.
 This device contains a USB API that can be used to script voltage changes.
-A [Python API](https://github.com/atx/python-feeltech) makes scripting easy.<br>
+A [Python API](https://github.com/atx/python-feeltech) makes scripting easy.
 Keeping in mind of course that these tools may only be necessary if RDP protection is enabled on the STM32F4.<br>

 ### Cart Specific detail
 The Paprium cart is a special unicorn.
 If you don't pay attention, you may perhaps miss some notable "features".<br>